Operation Gisela: British raid triggering Gisela

 The jamming operations were effective, but the decision to pack a large number of aircraft into relatively small airspace made it certain that German night fighters would locate some aircraft.
 At this time, German policy was to commit only Experten to battle as they had the skill and experience to find and shoot down Allied bombers.
 The first fighters were being vectored onto their targets as the bombs began to fall on Ladbergen.
 Four pilots claimed all eight of the Lancasters lost on the raid out of an operating force of some 203 bombers.
 Geschwaderkommodore of NJG 4, Heinz-Wolfgang Schnaufer claimed two; Hauptmann (Captain) Hermann Greiner claimed three; Hauptmann Josef Kraft claimed two, while Major Martin Drewes claimed one.

 No. 4 Group attacked Kamen.
 Mosquitos from No. 8 Group marked the target from 28000–35,000 ft.
 No 8 Group also sent 21 Lancasters to assist.
-They dropped 98 tons of high explosive which effectively illuminated the synthetic oil plant for the following 181 Halifaxes.
+They dropped 98 tons of high explosive bombs which effectively illuminated the synthetic oil plant for the following 181 Halifaxes.
 Although German night fighters were seen, none attacked the bombers.
 A total of 690 tons of bombs hit the target area in 10 minutes.
-The 29 Mosquito night fighters sent by RAF Fighter Command orbited the area in the hope of intercepting any German fighters.
-Two German night fighters were claimed destroyed and one damaged for no losses.
+The 29 Mosquito night fighters sent by RAF Fighter Command orbited the area in the hope of intercepting German fighters.
+Two night fighters were claimed destroyed and one damaged for no losses.
 German sources confirm two night fighters destroyed over Germany to enemy aircraft and four damaged.